sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

     ![](Images/ex8-img27.png)

 40. Review the information in the window for this flow.
 Scroll down to the bottom of the window and in the **Runs** group, you will see each of the times this flow ran.
 You should see the run that occurred for the record that you just created in the **Service Desk Requests** list.
-The status of the run should be **Succeeded**, which indicates the email was sent to the MOD Administrator.
+The status of the run should be **Succeeded**, which indicates the email was sent to the ODL Administrator.

     ![](Images/ex8-img28.png)